DRAFT - Stop Sucking at Async and Threading

 1.2 Basic Theory of Computation

 Let's say we want to design a computer that, you know, computes things.
 How do we do this?
 Well, math computes things, and math has this thing called a Turing machine.
-To oversimplify, a Turing machine has two important parts to it: some memory, and some operations stored in the memory that can modify the memory.
-These operations can do anything to the memory, there are no limits.
+To oversimplify, a Turing machine has two important parts to it: some memory, and some operations stored in that memory that can also modify the memory.
+These operations can do anything to the memory, like initialize and modify data, change an operation and then execute that operation again, etc. There are no limits.
 Because of this, a Turing machine can be thought of as an engine to execute generalized operations.
-This is basically what we want a computer to do.
-Because "computer" is a bit of an unclear term, let's instead call it an execution engine.
-I like this name because, you know, this is an engine that executes things.

-Now, how do we get something a bit more practical that we can physically build?
+Now, how do we get something a bit more practical?
+Something we can physically build?
 In 1945, a man named John von Neumann created the von Neumann architecture, which is what is used today.
 The von Neumann architecture describes a central processing unit (CPU) that receives inputs and produces outputs, and also has some access to some memory that will be modified while performing operations.
-Also, these "operations" are called instructions.

 1.3 The Blocking Problem